 Invaders from an unknown planet entered Earth's atmosphere on December 29 last year, riding in a fiery comet that burst 10km above Sri Lanka.
-Before Hollywood gears up for an orgy of CGI and bad plot lines, it should be pointed out that the invaders in question are microscopically small and flash-frozen – but the discovery could …
+Before Hollywood gears up for an orgy of CGI and bad plot lines, it should be pointed out that the invaders in question are microscopically small and flash-frozen – but the discovery …

 I think I'll take this as the official "last Reg" article I read.
 Unless this was a sarcastic/comedy snippet?
 Are they honestly posting a made up science article and believing it to be true?
 If they fall for such obvious false claims with this article, how can I consider the rest of the site anything more than some entertaining "fiction"?

 So I'll say bye, and thanks for all the fish...

 To be fair, El Reg is in good company... http://www.technologyreview.com/view/512381/astrobiologists-find-ancient-fossils-in-fireball-fragments/ , and it's not like most of us come here expecting the editorial staff to have fully-fledged astrobiologists ready to pick apart such stories.
 It is predominently an IT rag, after all.